SantoriniDave.com

 These are massive ships with huge capacity.

 • Economy / Deck Tickets: Rarely sell out, even in summer.
-You can often buy these a few days before or even on the day of travel.
+You can buy these a few days before or even on the day of travel.
 Exception: Peak travel dates like August 15th (Assumption Day) or Greek Easter week will sell out.

 • Air Seats (Reserved): These offer a dedicated, comfortable seat indoors.
 They sell out much faster than Economy.
 Book 1 month in advance.